eurobench/pi_octave_csic/README.md

 - It calls the function find_leg_extension (explained above)
 - It saves each segment in:

-experimentalData.subjectX.data.angles.meters15.untilTurnTrials.segments.Xleg.trialX.segmentX
+`experimentalData.subjectX.data.angles.meters15.untilTurnTrials.segments.Xleg.trialX.segmentX`

 ### ```calculate_events.m```

 In this function we are simply saving the beginning of each stride (segment) in another part of the structure, and we are saving it as the heel strike.

-Since we used the leg extension to mark the beginning of each stide, this will coincide with the heel strike.
+Since we used the leg extension to mark the beginning of each stride, this will coincide with the heel strike.

 ### ```calculate_spatiotemporal.m```